c0stya/trre/README.md

 ### Generators

-Transductive expression can be `non-functional`.
-It means for any input string we could have multiple output strings.
-Using the default `scan` mode we search for the first possible string to match a transductive expression.
+**`trre`** can generate multiple output strings for a single input.
+By default, it uses the first possible match.
+You can also generate all possible outputs.

-We can even use pure generator without any imput (or more formally, an empty string as an input).
+**Binary sequences:**
 ```bash
 $ echo '' | trre -g '(0|1){3}'
 000